Bias correction for Chatterjee's graph-based correlation coefficient

 In each simulation round, we generate independent copies \( \{(\widetilde{X}_i, \widetilde{Y}_i)\}_{i=1}^n \) from the above multivariate normal distribution.
 Then we define $X= \big(\Phi(\widetilde{X}^{(1)}), \ldots, \Phi(\widetilde{X}^{(d)})\big)^\top$ and $Y=\Phi(\widetilde{Y})$, where $\Phi$ is the standard normal CDF.
 In this case, by \citet[Propositions~2.4 and 2.7]{ansari2025directextensionazadkia}, we have the closed-form formula:

-We consider \( \rho = 0, 0.3, 0.5, 0.7, 0.9 \), dimensions \( d = 6, 8, 10 \), and sample sizes \( n = 300, 600, 900 \).
+We consider \( \rho = 0, 0.3, 0.5, 0.7, 0.9 \), dimensions \( d = 2, 4, 6, 8, 10 \), and sample sizes \( n = 300, 600, 900 \).
 For the bias correction, we use power series basis functions of polynomial degree equal to $2$.
 We have set the ridge penalty parameter $\lambda_n = n^{-0.85}$.
 Variance estimation for both \( \hat{T}_n \) and the bias-corrected estimator \( \hat{T}_n^{\text{bc}} \) is performed via the \( m \)-out-of-\( n \) bootstrap with \( m = \lfloor n^{1/2} \rfloor \), as recommended in \citet[Section 3]{dette2025simple}.

-Tables~\ref{tab:sim_d6}--\ref{tab:sim_d10} report the root mean square errors (RMSE) and empirical coverage probabilities (ECP) for both estimators over 1,000 independent repetitions.
+Tables~\ref{tab:sim_d2}--\ref{tab:sim_d10} report the root mean square errors (RMSE) and empirical coverage probabilities (ECP) for both estimators over 1,000 independent repetitions.
 We consider the nominal significance level \( \alpha = 0.05 \) for the empirical coverage.
-Tables~\ref{tab:sim_d6}--\ref{tab:sim_d10} show that as the dimension or correlation increases, the performance of \( \hat{T}_n^{\text{bc}} \) clearly dominates that of \( \hat{T}_n \).
-For small dimensions or correlation, the two (original and bias-corrected) correlation estimators have more comparable performance.
+The empirical results show that as the dimension or correlation increases, the performance of \( \hat{T}_n^{\text{bc}} \) clearly dominates that of \( \hat{T}_n \).
+For small dimensions (especially when $d=2$) or correlation (e.g., when $\rho=0$ when no bias is present), the two (original and bias-corrected) correlation estimators have more comparable performance.
 All these simulations give necessary supplement to the derived theory.